scopecone/engineering-metrics-study/docs/metric-definitions.md

 - Collection strategy will be validated after the first data slice.

 ## Observation window
-- **Duration**: Default to the most recent 60 days to stay within Actions retention limits.
+- **Duration**: CLI default is the most recent 60 days (aligned with Actions retention), but for the 75-repo pilot we collect 365 days to capture slower release cadences.
+Increase `--days` when working with libraries or infrastructure projects that publish quarterly.
 - **Granularity**: Daily collection, aggregated into weekly buckets for deployments and raw PR durations for cycle time statistics.

 ### Per-repository collection options